flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 - Roll is Direct
 - Yaw is mechanical, may be alternate if conditions met

+// Subject for removal, move statuses to the respective subpoints above
 ## System status under Alternate Law
 - The Autopilot is inoperable
 - Bank angle and [Alpha Floor](afloor.md) protection are lost, meaning the plane can be stalled or overbanked.